How To Understand Buy-Sell Agreements

 Asset Purchases

-However, forming a corporation alone won’t totally limit liability to an acquired business.
-Some liabilities can be avoided only if certain steps are taken.
-For example, in California, to avoid employment, sales, and franchise taxes the buyer must obtain tax clearance certificates or releases.
+For example, in California, to avoid employment, sales, and franchise taxes, the buyer must obtain tax clearance certificates or releases.
 This step will protect a buyer from litigation over a seller’s unsecured creditor claims.
-And secured creditor claims that would otherwise become the buyer’s responsibility after the sale can be terminated before closing with the agreement of the secured party by filing UCC termination statements.
+Secured creditor claims that would otherwise become the buyer’s responsibility after the sale can be terminated before closing.
+This is done with the agreement of the secured party by filing UCC termination statements.

 For other liabilities, the buyer needs to be clear that there’s no implied assumption.
 With proper planning, an asset purchase agreement can be leveraged to avoid successor liability.